egraphs-good/egglog/README.md

         <merge:(:merge <Expr>)?> )
 ```

-Defines a named function with a type schema, an optional integer cost, an optional `:merge` expression, which can refer to `old` and `new` values.
+Defines a named function with a type schema, an optional integer cost, and an optional `:merge` expression, which can refer to `old` and `new` values.

 Example:
 ```